yasufadhili/yasufadhili.github.io/README.md

 - 😄 Pronouns: ...
 He//Him

 - ⚡ Fun fact: ...
-I started learning to code in mid 2023 - Hop I didn't jump in late 😄😄😄😄
+I started learning to code in mid 2023 - Hope I didn't jump in late 😄😄😄😄

 <!---
 Yasu-Fadhili/Yasu-Fadhili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.